cjerzak/causalimages-software/README.md

 [**Heterogeneity Paper**](https://doi.org/10.7910/DVN/O8XOSF) |
 [**De-confounding Paper**](https://doi.org/10.7910/DVN/QLCSVR)

-_Note: A stable version of this package is housed at_ [`GitHub.com/AIandGlobalDevelopmentLab/causalimages-software`](https://github.com/AIandGlobalDevelopmentLab/causalimages-software)
+_Note: A stable, non-beta version of this package is housed at_ [`GitHub.com/AIandGlobalDevelopmentLab/causalimages-software`](https://github.com/AIandGlobalDevelopmentLab/causalimages-software)

 # What is `causalimages`?<a id="description"></a>